nmaity1999/Optimizer/README.md

 - AWS Neptune
   - Description: Fast Reliable Graph Database Built for the Cloud
-  - Purpose: Neptune is a graph Database provided by AWS that connects data based on subject predicate object triplets
+  - Purpose: Neptune is a graph database provided by AWS that connects data based on subject predicate object triplets

 - AWS Lambda
   - Description: AWS Lambda is a serverless compute service that lets you run code without provisioning or managing servers,